contains the active ingredient dosulepin (dothiepin) hydrochloride

 If you take too much (overdose)

-if you think that you or anyone else may have taken too much Dosulepin Mylan.
+think you or anyone else may have taken too much Dosulepin Mylan.

 Do this even if there are no signs of discomfort or poisoning.